Battlestars (game show): Main game

 The six celebrities sat within two rows of triangular frames, oriented so that the lower edge of the top row became the upper edge of the bottom one.
 The numbers from 1 to 10 appeared at the corners of the frames.

 Two contestants competed, typically a returning champion and a challenger.
 To begin the game, the champion pushed a plunger to stop a flashing randomizer and highlight one number associated with a corner of a celebrity's triangle.
 If the number corresponded to one or more celebrities who could be captured on that turn, the contestant had to choose one of them; otherwise, he/she chose any un-captured celebrity marked by that number.
 The host asked a question and two answers appeared on a screen visible to the celebrity but hidden from the contestant.
 The celebrity chose the answer he or she believed to be correct.
 The contestant retained control by correctly agreeing or disagreeing with the response; otherwise, the turn ended and the opponent played.

 The celebrity was "captured" once all three numbers around their triangle were lit with the background for that position changing to blue for the champion and red for the challenger.
 Multiple captures on a single turn were possible.
 Each number remained lit after it was hit by the randomizer, unless it was needed to complete a capture and the contestant incorrectly agreed/disagreed.
 In this case, a new question was asked to the same celebrity and the opponent had a chance to capture.

 The first contestant to capture any three celebrities won the game and advanced to the bonus round.
 Any contestant who captured all six celebrities in a single game won a bonus (originally a prize, later $1,000 cash).
 Since the champion played first, it was possible for the challenger to lose without ever taking a turn, in which case he/she returned to play the next game.
-Champions remained on the show until they were defeated or had played the bonus round 20 times.
+Champions remained on the show until they were defeated or had played the bonus round 20 times (it was reduced to five in 1983).

 The rules were changed slightly in 1983.
 All of the numbers were initially lit and had to be put out in order to capture celebrities.
 The first question of a contestant's turn used the randomizer, but a correct answer allowed him/her to choose the number at stake for the next question.
 The two answers for each question were displayed on-screen for the home viewers' benefit, but were still not shown to the contestant.